supreethr23/dp-300-database-administrator/Instructions/Labs/13-deploy-automation-runbook-rebuild-indexes.md

     ![Screenshot of selecting the Query editor (preview).](../images/dp300-lab13-img3.png)

 1. You will be prompted for credentials to sign in to your database.
-Use this credential:
+Use this credential, and click on **OK**:

     - **Login:** sqladmin
     - **Password:** P@ssw0rd01

-1. If You receive the following error message:
+1. If You receive the following error message, follow these steps otherwise, start performing the steps from step-8:

     ![Screenshot of the sign in error.](../images/errorupdated01.png)